rlrightleft/learn-SQL-MySQL/sqlzoo/1_SELECT_name.md

 ---

 ## Problem 5
+Columbia starts with a C and ends with ia - there are two more like this.
 Find the countries that start with C and end with ia.

 **My Solution:**